Mundial Montréal is proud to partner again with the Conseil des arts de Montréal and its partner for the 9th Diversity in Music Award.

 The Diversity in Music Award is to raise the profile of two collectives of professional artists whose practice reflects a diversity of artistic expressions and to offer support for creation, production, recording and dissemination, for a one-year period.
 To better address the needs of artists and the reality of the arts community, the award now has 2 separate components:

-- Creation based on new or emerging forms of music
+- Creation around new or recent musical forms

 - a one-week creation residency at the Centre des musiciens du monde (including artistic support);

 - participation in musical activities staged by Arte Musica at the Montreal Museum of Fine Arts;